10 Dog Road Trip Essentials for a Safe and Happy Journey

 You can buy a first aid kit made for dogs or add extra supplies and dog-specific items to your own kit.

-You can see an example of the pet first aid kit we bring on road trips with us here.
 To be better prepared, take a pet first aid class so you know how to properly handle any illnesses or injuries that happen on the road.

 Water bowl and bottled water

-The heat or air conditioning in the car can make your dog thirsty.
 Be sure to offer your furry friend water at least every couple of hours on your trip to prevent dehydration.

 My favorite dog travel bowl for use in the car has a sturdy base and a lip to keep the water from splashing out.